Skip to main content

 The smell of fresh rain

-These substances are released when water falls or soils and rocks, and seeps into pores from which aerosols are released.
-Too hard of a rain will saturate pores in rocks and prevent the release.
-Some insects like the springtail are attracted to geosmin.
-The synthesis of geosmin by bacteria and blue-green algae is under the control of transcription factors which also affect bacterial spore formation.
+These substances are released when water falls or soils and rocks and seep into pores from which aerosols are released.
+Too hard of rain will saturate pores in rocks and prevent the release.
+Some insects, like the springtail, are attracted to geosmin.
+The synthesis of geosmin by bacteria and blue-green algae is controlled by transcription factors which also affect bacterial spore formation.
 The attracted insects carry away the spores.
 Flies are repelled by geosmin, which is detected by a receptor at very low geosmin concentration.
-In contrast, the Aedes aegypti mosquito is attracted to geosmin which parallels the fact that the mosquito is not affected by bacterial toxins.
+In contrast, the Aedes aegypti mosquito is attracted to geosmin, which parallels the fact that the mosquito is unaffected by bacterial toxins.

 One last look at lipid structure and shapes

 With the exclusion of waxes and triacylglycerols, the other lipids we have discussed, including the mostly planar molecule cholesterol, are amphiphilic.
-We have seen that single-chain fatty acids form micelles while lipids with two nonpolar chains and a polar/charged head group form bilayers.
-Given the relative size of the head group and the degree of unsaturation of the double bonds in fatty acids, the overall shapes of the membrane-forming lipids differ as illustrated below.
+Single-chain fatty acids form micelles, while lipids with two nonpolar chains and a polar/charged head group form bilayers.
+Given the relative size of the head group and the degree of unsaturation of the double bonds in fatty acids, the overall shapes of the membrane-forming lipids differ, as illustrated below.
 They are arranged like dominos in the membrane based on their geometric volumes.
 Preferential clustering of identical types can cause local and extended changes in a prototypical bilayer structure.

 We will consider membranes in greater detail in section 10.3.
-Next, however, we will explore in more detail the properties of micelle and lipid droplet systems before addressing the more structurally complicated lipid bilayers.
+Next, we will explore the properties of micelle and lipid droplet systems in more detail before addressing the more structurally complicated lipid bilayers.